Applicability of Taylor's hypothesis in thermally driven turbulence: Governing equations

 The two nondimensional control parameters are the Prandtl number $\mathrm{Pr}=\nu/\kappa$ and the Rayleigh number $\mathrm{Ra} = \alpha g \Delta d^3/(\nu \kappa)$.

 In this paper we solve the above equations numerically and study the energy spectrum for the velocity field in wavenumber space:

-Then we compare $E(k)$ with the frequency spectrum computed using the time series measured by the real space probes.
-For better averaging, we employ multiple number of probes in the neighborhood and take the average of the measured signal as
+Then we compare $E(k)$ with the frequency spectrum computed using the time series measured by the real space probes. { The real space probes are used to measure the velocity or temperature fields at particular locations in the real space, as exhibited in Fig.~\ref{fig:probe} (see Sec.~\ref{sec:sim} for details).} For better averaging, we employ multiple number of probes in the neighborhood and take the average of the measured signal as

 where $i$ stands for the velocity component $(i=x,y,z)$, and $l$ stands for the probe index.
 We compute the frequency spectrum $E(f)$ of the velocity field as